 The journey is different for every family.
 Most families hear about MMA from friends, alumni, current cadets, parents and families, but others search online, find us through a school website or another source.
 However you found us, let’s connect early in the process by phone.
-The call allows us to get to know more about your family and why you are considering an educational change.
+The call allows us to get to know more about your family and why you are considering an educational change for your boy.

 Upon receipt of your inquiry or application, a member of the Admissions team will be in contact the same day or immediately following the weekend.
 If you prefer to schedule a phone appointment, feel free to send us an email with the best day and time to reach you.